-The Mary Baker Eddy Library opened in 2002 as a place for people to explore the life, ideas, and achievements of Mary Baker Eddy (1821-1910), a remarkable nineteenth-century New England woman who overcame adversity to write a groundbreaking book on religion, health, and spirituality.
+The Mary Baker Eddy Library opened in 2002 as a place for people to explore the life, ideas, and achievements of Mary Baker Eddy (1821-1910), a remarkable nineteenth-century New England woman who overcame adversity to write a groundbreaking book on religion, health, and spirituality: Science and Health with Key to the Scriptures.
 She was a woman decades ahead of her time, pioneering such fields as business, education, and publishing.

 Established as a cultural and historical institution, the Library and museum provides educational experiences, programs, and exhibits featuring the Mapparium®, the Hall of Ideas®, and the Quest Gallery.
 The Library also offers user-friendly access to its vast collections through Research and Reference Services.
 As its primary resource, the Library’s collections include one of the largest collections by and about an American woman.